- 15 April (in French): Journée GDR à Lille sur la structure musicale. Détails à venir.

 - At U. Bielefeld: ADP CUDA

-- Azadeh Saffarian (RNA, indexation), with Hélène Touzet, defended in november 2011
+- Azadeh Saffarian (RNA bioinformatics, indexation), with Hélène Touzet, defended in november 2011

-- Tuan Tu Tran (GPU, manycores), with Jean-Stéphane Varré, defended in december 2012
+- Tuan Tu Tran (bioinformatics with GPU/manycores), with Jean-Stéphane Varré, defended in december 2012

 - Nicolas Kagan-Defay (MIR, polyphony), with Vincent Villain, Florence Levé and Richard Groult (MIS), started in 2013